Ever wondered exactly what does a site manager do?

 Besides being a challenging and interesting role, it also offers a relatively good salary, as well as great prospects for career progression over time.

-And since there are different routes to become a site manager, it is ideal for people who have different educational backgrounds and qualifications.
+And since there are different routes to become a construction site manager, it is ideal for people who have different educational backgrounds and qualifications.

 |cookielawinfo-checkbox-analytics||11 months||This cookie is set by GDPR Cookie Consent plugin.
 The cookie is used to store the user consent for the cookies in the category "Analytics".|

 |cookielawinfo-checkbox-functional||11 months||The cookie is set by GDPR cookie consent to record the user consent for the cookies in the category "Functional".|